paveu/content-publisher/README.md

 # content-publisher

 content-publisher is a project for selling out video content.
-All the videos we sell out are hosted on an external servers and their links are emebed to the video object field.
-After we embed it as a video object we can cover it with a descriptiona and comments.
+All videos we sell are hosted on an external servers(wistia.com) and their links are emebed to a form as a iframe html code.
+After we embed it as a video object we can cover it with a description and comments.
 If a user drop a comment we get notifcation.
-Braintree payments is used to pay for an access to premium videos.
+Braintree payment is used to pay for an access to premium videos(restricted to those who buy premium membership).

 ### Project features
-  - Django 1.9.5
+  - django 1.9.5
   - full REST API for category, video and comment models
-  - braintree payments implemented
+  - braintree payments
-  - full transaction history
+  - full payment transaction history
-  - vimeo and youtube iframes are supported videos
+  - vimeo and youtube, wistia
   - videos can be commented
   - notification system